High white blood cell count

 When to see a doctor

-A test a health care provider orders to diagnose a condition can reveal a high white blood cell count.
-A high white blood cell count is rarely found by chance.
+A test a healthcare professional orders to diagnose a condition can show a high white blood cell count.
+A high white blood cell count rarely is found by chance.

-Talk to your care provider about what your results mean.
+Talk to your healthcare professional about what your results mean.
 A high white blood cell count plus results from other tests might show the cause of your illness.
 Or you might need other tests for more information about your condition.